 So Seoulful: A First-Time South Korea Travel Guide (Seoul, Jeju & Busan)

-South Korea blends ultra-modern cities with deep-rooted tradition, chaotic food markets with quiet coastal escapes.
-This travel guide covers a well-balanced route through Seoul, Jeju Island, and Busan - ideal for first-time visitors, solo travellers, and anyone curious about what makes Korea so addictive.
+South Korea blends ultra-modern cities with deep-rooted tradition, chaotic food markets with quiet coastal escapes, and mountain trails with neon skylines.
+This route through Seoul, Jeju Island, and Busan offers one of the best introductions to East Asia - especially for first-time visitors, solo travellers, and anyone curious why so many people become obsessed with Korea after one trip.

-• Best time to visit: April-May (spring, cherry blossoms) and September-October (autumn foliage)
+• Best time to visit: April–May (spring) and September–October (autumn foliage)

 • Capital city: Seoul